 6.01.1.1 Definition

 Crustal magnetism is defined as magnetism originating from rocks below their Curie temperature, in the Earth’s crust and uppermost mantle.
 The dominant magnetism is associated with igneous and metamorphic rocks, whereas sedimentary rocks generally have subordinate, but measurable magnetism.
-The magnetism of the ferri- and ferro- magnetic materials is a function of temperature, with a loss of magnetism as the materials approach their Curie temperature (typically 200-700 deg C).
+Magnetism of these ferri- and ferro- magnetic materials is a function of temperature, with a loss of magnetism as the materials approach their Curie temperature (typically 200-700 deg C).
 The increase of temperature with depth in the Earth means that rocks below a certain depth, termed the Curie depth, will be nonmagnetic.
 This depth is typically in excess of 20 km in stable continental regions.

 6.01.1.2 Measurement